cyang258/cyang258/README.md

 # Hey, I'm Chun Yang 👋

 I'm a full stack developer from Canada.
-Currently I am working at Gydai and being a student at Western University as well.
+Currently I am working at Kritik and being a student at Western University as well.

 In 2018, I attended Bootcamp to learn how to code, and then I'm totally fall into coding.
 After Bootcamp, I found my first tech job and then I realized that what I learned from Bootcamp is not enough.
 Thus, I go to Western Univsersity pursuing HONOURS SPECIALIZATION IN COMPUTER SCIENCE degree.
 I am doing pretty good so far. (average grade - 90 😄)